volcengine/verl/docs/data/transfer_queue.md

 This doc introduce [TransferQueue](https://gitcode.com/Ascend/TransferQueue), an asynchronous streaming data management system for efficient post-training.

-🔥 **Now TransferQueue is formally opensorced at [GitCode](https://gitcode.com/Ascend/TransferQueue).
+🔥 **Now TransferQueue is formally open-sourced at [GitCode](https://gitcode.com/Ascend/TransferQueue).
 We will soon provide a [Github Mirror Repo](https://github.com/Ascend/TransferQueue) for community contributions. <span style="color: #FF0000;">You are welcome to submit contributions or propose new ideas on either platform!**</span>

 > At the mean time, the early development history remains accessible at: https://github.com/TransferQueue/TransferQueue.